ClaessicsGit/L2Homage/README.md

 L2H shows which single droplists are assigned, and the probability of them triggering.
 You can edit this freely.

+**WARNING**

+If the trigger chance of all the drops in a single droplist, or all the single droplists in a multi droplist exceeds 100, only the first 100 will work.

+Example:
+1. Gremlin has a single droplist assigned
+2. The single droplist has 5 items that can drop, each with 20% chance to trigger
+3. You decide to increase the drop chance of the first item to 50%
+4. The gremlin now has:
+* 50% chance to drop item 1
+* 20% chance to drop item 2
+* 20% chance to drop item 3
+* 10% chance to drop item 4
+* 0% chance to drop item 5

+The same applies to single droplists inside of a multi droplist.

+**WARNING**

 ### Experience
 L2H allows you to modify the experience curve.
 ![experience_text](https://user-images.githubusercontent.com/76498760/150886936-3dce12d0-6cab-4145-9ae7-b7084704c6ae.png)